Ewha-AI/LDCTIQAC2023/README.md

 For training, implement the model code into the user's project.
 The dataset for training the models can be downloaded from [Zenodo](https://zenodo.org/records/7833096#.ZEFywOxBzn5).

+The model weights can be downloaded from this [link](https://drive.google.com/drive/folders/1okL-YTiFlwogmF_tvYjCxGsUKV2DJ2u0?usp=sharing).

 ## Reference Docker

 These codes are built based on the reference docker, which is for submitting to the [challenge website](https://ldctiqac2023.grand-challenge.org/).
 Refer to this [repository](https://github.com/Ewha-AI/LDCTIQAC_reference_docker) for the reference docker.